RealDigitalOrg/linux-blackboard/README.md

    - Type "apt update" to fetch the latest metadata for Ubuntu.
    - Type "apt upgrade" to perform the actual update to the various packages installed on the system.
-5. If you use the graphics login, note that the default password for the blackboard and root users is "blackboard".
+5. If you use the graphics login or the terminal login with Ubuntu 18.04 LTS, the default password for the blackboard user is "blackboard".
+On Ubuntu 16.04 LTS, the default password for root is also "blackboard".
+There is no assigned root password on Ubuntu 18.04 LTS, but "sudo" will provide access to root for the blackboard user.

 ## Build new boot files